 As you enter Lysekil, heading down the gentle hill which leads towards the town centre, you will probably spot the imposing church which dominates the entire skyline and is regularly used by seafarers as a guiding landmark.
 It’s built from pink Bohus granite in neo-Gothic style, dates from between 1899 and 1901 and, most significantly, contains a pulpit carved in 1670 in Stralsund, Germany.

 From Lysekil it’s an easy drive of around 50km out to one of the west coast’s classic destinations: Smögen.
 This tiny fishing village, linked to the mainland by an arching bridge, has been attracting tourists since the early 1900s when it established itself as a well-to-do bathing resort.
-Today (or before Covid, at least) it’s one of the liveliest places on the west coast.
+Today it’s one of the liveliest places on the west coast.

 Smögen is best known for its 600m-long wooden jetty, known as Smögenbryggan.
 A stroll along its length will take you past any number of chi-chi boutiques selling fashionable clothes, artwork, handicrafts and other knick-knacks, which now occupy the former boathouses and fishing huts.
 Yachts also tie up here for a day or two and there’s often quite a party atmosphere down on the jetty as yachties and tourists fill the plentiful restaurants and cafés which line the waterside.